Remember the good old days when you could immediately tell if someone was using sunscreen?

 The Real Danger: Nanoparticles in Spray Sunscreen

-OK, so nanoparticles can’t get in through our skin.
+Nanoparticles can’t get in through your skin.
 Phew!

-But, they can get in through our nose.
+But, they can get in through your nose.
 When you apply spray suncreen, you’ll likely breathe some of those nanoparticles in.
-They end up in our lungs and may damage them.
+They end up in your lungs and may damage them.

 So, stay away from spray sunscreens with nanoparticles.